atush-dhakal/GT-MW-Notifier/README.md

 ## Features:
-- Stores user email using Mailchimp
+- Stores user email using Mailchimp API
 - Uses Beautiful Soup to scrape job postings from https://studentcenter.gatech.edu/campus-jobs
 - Stores new job postings on remote Mongo DB
-- Uses GMAIL API to send email notifications with new job posting
+- Uses GMAIL API to send email notification with new job posting